leomao/pika-vim/README.md

 # Customization:

+All customization files are put in the `custom` directory.
+Please create a `custom` directory in this repo.

-To change the leader key `<leader>`, create a file named `.vimrc.leader` in the directory of this repo and add the following to the file:
+To change the leader key `<leader>`, create a file named `leader.vim` in in `custom` and add the following to the file:
 ```vim
 " change your leader to ','
 let mapleader = ','